MGM Rewards Mastercard: Poor Earnings, Clunky Platform, Inefficient Redemptions

 This review is to touch on the finer points of having and using the MGM Rewards Mastercard.
 For a full breakdown, check out Bethany Walsh’s full MGM card review on Bougie Miles

-The MGM Rewards Mastercard is sleek and flashy.
-But in keeping with its Vegas theme, it’s a facade fronting a mediocre credit product for even the most ardent of MGM visitors.
-Although some of the perks may sound appealing, you’ll find that the mediocre earnings, a shoddy bank interface, and manual redemptions make this a credit card to avoid.
+The MGM Rewards Mastercard may seem sleek and flashy.
+But in keeping with a Vegas theme, it’s a facade fronting a mediocre credit product for even the most ardent of MGM visitors.
+Although some of the perks are appealing, you’ll find that the mediocre earnings, a shoddy bank interface, and manual redemptions make this credit card a tough sell.
+Yet, here I am with the card in my wallet.

 Card overview

-MGM’s free credit card has a rewards rate of 3x “points” and Tier Credits on MGM purchases (1 point and 1 Tier Credit for every $1 spent).
+MGM’s free credit card has a rewards rate of 3x “points” and tier credits on MGM purchases (1 point and 1 Tier Credit for every $1 spent).
 Cardholders can get 2x points on gas and supermarket purchases and 1 point on everything else.
-Gas and supermarkets being the only non-MGM bonus categories feels out of place for a card that may be geared toward travelers.
+Gas and supermarkets being the only non-MGM bonus categories feel out of place for a card that may be geared toward travelers.
 Then again, I trust they know their target market better than I do; this could be a play for locals.

-Two perks keep this card from being a disaster.
+I do love skipping lines.
 Free parking is a benefit of the automatic Pearl Status granted to cardholders.
-If you’re a Vegas local driving to the Strip frequently, it can provide some value.
-The other is that, as stated before, you earn Tier Credits with every purchase.
-So you have the ability to generate status on credit card spend.
-MGM Gold “light” members, those who tier match into the program, still get their resort fees waived when a room is booked directly and have dedicated lines for check in.
-The $100 yearly dining credit is granted to those who amass 75,000 tier credits.
-Those “true” Gold members.
-Depending on how many tier credits you’d naturally receive through play and spend at MGM properties the opportunity cost of reaching for status through spend could be severe.
+If you’re a Vegas local driving to the Strip frequently or a tourist who regularly rents a car, it can provide some value.
+Another feature I like is that, as stated before, you earn tier credits with every purchase.
+So you can generate status on credit card spend.
+Depending on how many tier credits you’d naturally receive through play and spending at MGM properties, the opportunity cost of pursuing Gold status through spend could be severe.
 Putting thousands on a credit product that’s hyper-focused on select destinations and credits with limited use cases typically isn’t the optimal strategy.
 Then again, I’ve been known to do this very thing.

-The MGM Rewards Mastercard will usually have some sort of sign-on bonus of extra points if you hit a certain amount of spend in the first quarter.
+The MGM Rewards Mastercard will usually have some sort of sign-on bonus of extra points if you hit a certain amount of spending in the three months of having the card.
 When I applied, it was 25,000 points ($250), the highest I had ever seen.
 10,000 seems to be the norm.
+Typically, the bonus is in the form of rewards points, not tier credits.
+Tier credits are normally only earned on spending.
+However, the current bonus is an exception.

 FNBO platform

-The MGM Rewards credit card is issued by First National Bank of Omaha (FNBO), who brings a clunky interface with broken links and mislabeled transactions.
+The MGM Rewards credit card is issued by First National Bank of Omaha (FNBO), which brings a clunky interface with broken links and mislabeled transactions.

 MGM Rewards Mastercard review

 As you can see from the image above, I earned 2246 “MGM Mastercard Points”.
-I know I spent $0 in gas during this statement period, but I had a number of transactions that may qualify as supermarket purchases, but my dashboard doesn’t actually note a supermarket or grocery category.
+I know I spent $0 in gas during this statement period, but I had several transactions during that period that should qualify as supermarket purchases, but my online dashboard doesn’t note a supermarket or grocery category.
 Anything I would argue for as a grocery purchase, FNBO lists as “Everyday Spending”.
-I suspect they’re counting some restaurants or local food delivery as supermarket spending.
-Napkin arithmetic hasn’t given me any clues as to where these rogue grocery points are coming from.
-I’ll score this as an unexpected win in my favor.
-Certainly not something I’m used to when it comes to casinos.

-The most confusing aspect of this card is the fact that “MGM Mastercard Points” don’t really exist.
-The Summary of Credit Terms states they’re what you earn with the card, but nothing actually shows up in your FNBO account online.
-Instead, your earned Tier Credits are deposited directly into your MGM Rewards account.
-So too do the other points you earn with the card.
+The most confusing aspect of this card is the fact that “MGM Mastercard Points” don’t exist.
+The Summary of Credit Terms states they’re what you earn with the card, but nothing shows up in your FNBO account online.
+Instead, your earned tier credits are deposited directly into your MGM Rewards account.
+So too do the rewards points you earn with the card.
 But you don’t get a choice as to what kind of points you’re earning or where they’re deposited.
-Points you earn from the MGM credit card are automatically rewarded and deposited as Slot Dollars.
-You can turn those Slot Dollars into Rewards Points, but you have to go to an MGM Rewards desk to do so.
+Points you earn from the MGM credit card are automatically rewarded and deposited as slot dollars.
+You can turn those slot dollars into rewards points, but you have to go to an MGM Rewards desk to do so.

 MGM Rewards Mastercard slot dollars